The-OpenROAD-Project/micro2022tutorial/content/0-prep.md

 * *Optional*: your own Verilog RTL designs!

 We strongly recommend setting up the tools **before** arriving to the tutorial so you don't miss anything!
-We will provide USB 3.0 drives with virtual machine appliance files (`.ova`) at the tutorial.
+We will provide USB 3.0 drives with virtual machine appliance files (`.ova` / `.utm`) at the tutorial.
 Internet connections may be unstable at the tutorial venue, so do not expect to connect to a remote server!

 ## Toolchain Installation